NonFunGerbils/Gerbils-Security-Guide-for-Crypto-and-NFTs/readme.md

 These are small physical devices that store your seed in a high security chip and require physical sign-off on transactions.
 Hardware wallets are generally recognised as the industry standard for personl seed security.

->I would recommend setting up two devices with the same seed for redundancy and there are a few notes to ensure safety:
+>I would recommend setting up two devices with the same seed for redundancy.

+Here are a few notes to ensure safety with hardware wallets:

 * When purchasing always buy direct from the manufacturer.
 * They will NEVER come with a preinstalled seed, some attacks have come with the seed phrase already filled in.
 Always generate your own on the device.